-Folding Down the Rear Outer Head Restraint
+■ Folding Down the Rear Outer Head Restraint

-A passenger in an outer back seating position should use the upright head restraint before the vehicle begins moving.
+A passenger in an outer back seating position should put the head restraint in the upright position before the vehicle begins moving.

 To fold down the head restraint: Pull the strap.

-To put the head restraint back in the upright position: Pull up the head restraint and push rearward until it latches.
+To put the head restraint back in the upright position:

+Pull up the head restraint and push rearward until it latches.

-Maintain a Proper Sitting Position
+■ Maintain a Proper Sitting Position

-After all occupants have adjusted their seats and head restraints, and put on their seat belts, it is very important that they continue to sit upright, well back in their seats, with their feet on the floor, until the vehicle is safely parked and the engine is off.
+After all occupants have adjusted their seats and head restraints, and put on their seat belts, it is very important that they continue to sit upright, well back in their seats, with their feet on the floor until the vehicle is safely parked and the engine is off.